Why am I still hungry on semaglutide?

 You may need to give it a bit more time

-Semaglutide medications like Wegovy and Ozempic follow a titration schedule.
-You gradually increase your dosage over a period of weeks until you reach an effective dosage (this is called a “maintenance dosage”).
+Treatment with semaglutide medications like Wegovy and Ozempic start with a low dose that gradually increases over time.
+Usually, the dose goes up every four weeks or so until you reach a dose that’s right for you, known as a maintenance dose.
 This process can take 12–16 weeks for Ozempic and 16–20 weeks for Wegovy.

-Healthcare providers follow this dosing schedule to minimize semaglutide’s side effects while your body gets used to the medication.
-But, this ramp-up period also means that it will take a bit longer before you experience the full effects of semaglutide—including less hunger.
-You may find that the lower doses of the medications do not affect you as greatly as the higher doses will.
+This is to decrease the risk of semaglutide’s side effects while your body gets used to the medication.
+However, this ramp-up period also means it will take longer for you to experience the full effectiveness, including reduced hunger.
+You may find that the lower doses of the medications don’t affect your appetite as much as the higher doses do.

 You may need a higher dosage of semaglutide

-The recommended maintenance dosage for Wegovy is 1.7 or 2.4 milligrams (mg) weekly, though depending on how people react to it some people are maintained at a lower dose.
-The maintenance dosage for Ozempic can be 1 mg or 2 mg weekly, though some people are maintained on doses like 0.5 mg.
-Again, it all depends on your body.
-If you are taking a lower dosage than that and still feeling hungry, you may want to check in with your healthcare provider to see if a higher dosage could be more effective for you.
+The recommended maintenance dosage for Wegovy is 1.7 or 2.4 mg weekly, though depending on how people react to it, some people are maintained at a lower dose.
+The maintenance dosage for Ozempic can be 1 mg or 2 mg weekly, though some people are maintained on 0.5 mg.
+Again, it all depends on your body and goals for managing type 2 diabetes or weight loss.
+If you are taking a lower dosage than that and still feeling hungry, check in with your healthcare provider.
+A higher dosage could be more effective for you.

 You’re eating less

 If you just recently started eating less, it’s normal to feel hungry.
-Trust that your body will recalibrate to your new caloric intake, and make sure that you’re filling up your tank with nutritious foods that make you feel more full, like fiber and protein—which we’ll cover in our next point.
+Over time, your body should adjust to your new calorie intake.
+Make sure you’re eating nutritious foods that make you feel more full, like fiber and protein—which we’ll cover in our next point.

-Note: While semaglutide should be combined with lifestyle changes like a lower-calorie diet, you want to make sure that you’re still getting enough nutrients.
-If you’re still feeling hungry, it can be helpful to consult a dietitian to ensure that you’re following a balanced diet.
+Note: Semaglutide should be combined with lifestyle changes like a lower-calorie diet.
+However, you want to ensure that you’re still getting enough nutrients.
+If you’re still feeling hungry, consulting a dietitian can be helpful to ensure you’re following a balanced diet.

 You’re eating less filling foods